-REBUILD THE DREAM PRIVACY STATEMENT
+REBUILD THE DREAM INNOVATION FUND PRIVACY STATEMENT

 How We Use Your Information

 When you register, contribute, sign up to volunteer, or take any other action on our site, we may ask you to give us contact information, including your name, address, telephone number and/or e-mail address.
 We may obtain information about you from outside sources and add it to or combine it with the information we collect through this site.
-We use this information to operate this site, send you news and information to you about Rebuild the Dream’s work, solicit your participation in programs, events and activities, and obtain and confirm RSVP’s to events and programs.
+We use this information to operate this site, send you news and information to you about Rebuild The Dream Innovation Fund’s work, solicit your participation in programs, events and activities, and obtain and confirm RSVP’s to events and programs.
 We use your e-mail address to send such information by e-mail and may use your telephone number to call you for these purposes.

 We will never provide your e-mail address or any of your personal information to any other person or organization, for any purpose except for Rebuild the Dream and our “sister” organization, Rebuild the Dream Innovation Fund.
 Submitting your personal information including e-mail address on this page will sign you up to receive e-mails from Rebuild the Dream AND from Rebuild the Dream Innovation Fund.
-Rebuild the Dream is a non-profit 501(c)(4) organization.
+Rebuild The Dream is a non-profit 501(c)(4) organization.
 Rebuild the Dream Innovation Fund is a legally-related, non-profit 501(c)(3) organization.

 For petitions and surveys you've signed or completed, we treat your name, city, state, and comments as public information -- for example, we may provide compilations of petitions, with your comments, to the President and legislators, other targets, or to the press.
 We will not make your street address publicly available, but we may transmit it to members of Congress and to the President as part of a petition.
 In no such case will we disclose your email address or phone number without your specific permission.
 We may also make your comments, along with your first name, city, and state available to the press and public online.